ysumio120/react-custom-scrollbar/README.md

 ## Usage

-The following code is an example with possible prop values:
+The following code is an example with available properties and possible values:
 ```javascript
 import ScrollWrapper from 'react-customized-scrollbar'